MrHanestein/AWS-CDK-Typescript-Project./README.md

 # AWS-CDK-Typescript-Project.
-This is an inspired masterclass project by Alex Dan to follow up with a project after attaining the CCP certification.
+This is an inspired masterclass project by Alex Dan, designed to follow up on a project after achieving the CCP certification.
+I will update this README in the near future.